Jumper’s Knee – Patella tendinopathy

 Volleyball knee patella

 There is limited research as well in the role of PRP in helping patients with patellar tendinopathy.
-However a 2017 study (6) stated: “These limited studies are encouraging and indicate that PRP injections have the potential to promote the achievement of a satisfactory clinical outcome, even in difficult cases with chronic refractory tendinopathy after previous classical treatments have failed.”
+However a 2017 study (12) stated: “These limited studies are encouraging and indicate that PRP injections have the potential to promote the achievement of a satisfactory clinical outcome, even in difficult cases with chronic refractory tendinopathy after previous classical treatments have failed.”
 One of the studies reviewed was a study from researchers in the Netherlands.
 In this study, outcomes of patients with patellar tendinopathy treated with platelet-rich plasma injections (PRP) were evaluated to determine whether certain characteristics, such as activity level or previous treatment affected the results.
 What they found was: “After PRP treatment, patients with patellar tendinopathy showed a statistically significant improvement.
 In addition, these improvements can also be considered clinically meaningful.”
+The research has been accumulating since.

 For many years, as stated above, people would ask, where is the research when it comes to PRP and patellar tendinopathy?
 For many years there was was indeed limited research in the role of PRP in helping patients with patellar tendinopathy.
 But whatever research was coming out, appeared to be beneficial.